whoshotdk/KSPPilotNotes/README.md

 # KSPPilotNotes
 A KSP plugin that shows a vessel's description during flight.
+For KSP 1.04.861.

 This plugin adds a button the the toolbar during flight.
 Clicking the button will toggle a window that shows the active vessel's description.
 Useful for noting things like ascent parameters and action groups.